ls1intum/Artemis/docs/user/lti.rst

 #.
 Copy *Initiate login URL* into the *Initiate login URL* field.
 After manually saving Moodle into Artemis, the admin must append the Artemis *Registration ID* to the end of the URL.
 #.
 Copy *Keyset URL* into the *Public keyset* field.
 #.
 Copy *Deep linking URL* into the *Content selection URL* field.
 #.
+Find the *Tool configuration usage* field and select *Show in activity chooser and as a preconfigured tool*
+#.
+Click on *Show more...* link to see further configuration settings.
+Set *Secure icon URL* field to Artemis icon URL.
+#.
 Set a tool name and save the configuration.
 #.
 On the resulting tool card, click *View configuration details* and provide these details to your Artemis administrator.